American Medical Women's Association

 The American Medical Women's Association (AMWA) is a professional advocacy and educational organization of women physicians and medical students.

+History

+The Woman's Medical Journal began publication in the 1893.

+As World War I broke out, medical women, though already 6% of the medical profession, faced severe discrimination, as they were barred from the American Medical Association and from the Army Medical Reserve Corps, effectively barring them from military participation as equals to medical men.

-Founded in 1915 by Bertha Van Hoosen, the AMWA works to advance women in medicine and to serve as a voice for women's health.
+In response, the Medical Women’s National Association was founded in 1915 by Bertha Van Hoosen, MD, with the established journal as its official organ.
+In 1917, the association formed the War Service Committee, later renamed the American Women’s Hospitals Service (AWHS).
+It was later renamed the American Medical Women's Association.
+The AMWA works to advance women in medicine and to serve as a voice for women's health.

 The association used to publish the Journal of the American Medical Women's Association; the Journal of Women's Health is now the official journal of the AMWA.

 Honors

 The AMWA honors women physicians each year with four awards.